mdn/browser-compat-data/schemas/compat-data-schema.md

 - `experimental`: a `boolean` value.

+  **Warning**: The `experimental` property is deprecated.
+Prefer using more well-defined stability calculations, such as Baseline, instead.

   If `experimental` is `true`, it means the feature was implemented in only one browser engine and was implemented recently.
 It also means that Web developers _should not_ rely on the feature's continued existence in its current (or potentially any) form in future browser releases.

   If `experimental` is `false`, it means the feature was implemented in multiple browser engines, or the feature had been implemented over two years ago in any one browser engine.